PVermeer/dexie-addon-suite-monorepo/packages/dexie-class-addon/README.md

     const friendRaw = await db.friends.get(id) as RawFriend;
 });
 ```
 All read actions in the transaction will return a raw document as saved in the db.
 All set actions will save the document as is.
-So no Class mapping or decryption / encryption will be performed on the document.
+So no class mapping will be performed on the document.

 API
 ---